ylgatatooine/Kepler11b/docs/RunningCodeLlamaLocallyIn3Minutes.md

 **Ollama** is the easiest-to-setup method, providing broad support for running all Code LLAMA models locally.
 It can be up and running in just 3 minutes and effectively utilizes GPU resources, making it an excellent choice for Mac users.
 Here are some examples of running Code LLAMA models with Ollama:

-1. [download](https://ollama.ai/download) the binary for MacOS, or build from scratch.
+1. Download [ollama](https://ollama.ai/download) the binary for MacOS, or build from scratch.
 2. run with command for codellama

     ```